ims-systems-00/ims-kb/docs/General_Information/2_Our_IMS/System_Dates.md

-# Our IMS - System Dates
+# Our IMS - System Dates and Report Intervals

 ## Setting a Report Date